Working with ACLs using the web interface

 1. Find any ACL associated with your service in which the associated IP addresses or subnet masks appear.
 Because ACL entries are versionless, the service version you choose doesn't matter.
 Choose the one that makes the most sense to you.

-3. Click the Confirm and delete button.
+3. Click Confirm and delete.

 Was this guide helpful?

 Do not use this form to send sensitive information.
 If you need assistance, contact support.
+This form is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.